anthonym01/WSUH/README.md

 ## How WUSH works

 1. Input from camera streamed to server
-2. Process camera feed via python image recognition libraries or open souce image A.I. such as:
+2. Process camera feed via python image recognition libraries or open souce image A.I.

-  -

 3. Speak information about objects ahead of user like roads, obstuctions or anything else which may be a hazard to a blind people.

+### How navigation works

+- Navigation comes later

 ## Vest

+- Vest comes later

 the vest will [induce Synesthesia](https://royalsocietypublishing.org/doi/10.1098/rstb.2019.0030) to give people who are completely blind the illusion of sight